imgix/imgix-blueprint/README.md

 Here are the following definitions of each variable in the above example:

-- `token`: The Secure URL Token pertaining to the specific Source.
+- `token`: The alphanumeric Secure URL Token pertaining to the specific Source.
 It can be found in the [imgix web dashboard](https://webapp.imgix.com/source).
-- `path`: The path of component of the final imgix URL including the leading slash, e.g. `/users/1.png` or `http%3A%2F%2Favatars.com%2Fjohn-smith.png`.
+- `path`: The path of component of the final imgix URL including the leading slash, e.g. `/users/1.png` or `/http%3A%2F%2Favatars.com%2Fjohn-smith.png`.
 - `query`: The query string of the imgix URL parameters, leading with the `?`, e.g. `?w=400&h=300`.